pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate new `products` and `orders` collections with documents spanning 2019-2021:
+Drop any old version of the database (if it exists) and then populate new `products` and `orders` collections with documents spanning 2019-2021 (the database commands have been split in two to enable your clipboard to hold all the text - ensure you copy and execute each of the two sections):

+&nbsp;__-Part 1-__

 ```javascript
 use book-one-to-one-join;